Number Ten Architectural Group

-The roots of Number TEN Architectural Group – a firm responsible for a number of Winnipeg’s signature buildings, date to the 1950s.
+The roots of Number TEN Architectural Group, a firm responsible for a number of Winnipeg’s signature buildings, date to the 1950s.
 It was during this decade that two earlier practices, Waisman Ross and Blankstein Coop Gillmor Hanna, began.
-The first of these, Waisman Ross was founded by Allan Waisman and Jack Ross – both recent University of Manitoba graduates – in May of 1953, with offices at Room 308-356 Main Street in the Great Western Building.
+The first of these, Waisman Ross, was founded by Allan Waisman and Jack Ross – then both recent University of Manitoba graduates – in May of 1953, with offices at Room 308-356 Main Street in the Great Western Building.
 The second, Blankstein Coop Gillmore Hanna, started with a 1956 partnership between University of Manitoba and Illinois Institute of Technology graduates Morley Blankstein and Isadore Coop.
 The two were joined by University of Manitoba and MIT graduates Alan Hanna and Doug Gillmor in 1959.

 Number TEN’s approach continued to evolve as it participated in the design of such later efforts as the Canadian Embassy in Islamabad, Pakistan; the Churchill Townsite Redevelopment; the concrete, suburban Winnipeg Taxation Centre (66 Stapon Road, 1979); the St. Vital Shopping Centre (1225 St. Mary's Road, 1979-1985); and the Tyndall stone, glass and metal Law Courts Building (408 Kennedy Street, 1984).
 The firm has also more recently executed plans for such sports complexes as Shaw Park (1 Portage Avenue East, 1999) and the MTS Centre (300 Portage Avenue, 2004), both of which employed red brick to lend a feeling of historicism and context.